 - Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

-Those expats who are moving to Malaysia will no doubt want to learn more about their adoptive country.
-From health issues, pollution and safety to meeting other like-minded foreigners, here are answers to some of the most frequently asked questions about expat life in Kuala Lumpur.
+Expats moving to Malaysia will no doubt want to learn more about their adoptive country.
+From health issues, pollution and safety to meeting other like-minded foreigners, below we've provided answers to some of the most frequently asked questions about expat life in Kuala Lumpur.

 What are the biggest health concerns in Kuala Lumpur?